Last Updated on May 25, 2021

 Take Advantage Of Apps

 While we still love reading guidebooks, actual books are more to carry and apps are more convenient.
 So much can change in the world so fast, that chances are a “new” guidebook may already be out of date.
 Instead of buying the book, get an app or two.
-Many have great suggestions for the best entertainment, attractions, food, freebies and keeping kids entertained.
+Many have great suggestions for the best entertainment, attractions, food, freebies, and keeping kids entertained.
 If you find a good one, chances are the app will always be up to date.

 Take Public Transit

-Public transit is a great way and a cheap way to get around a city.
+Public transit is a great way and cheap way to get around a city.
 It is nice when we have a car to get around, but some cities are so busy and public transit makes the most sense.
-For example, New York is a great place to take advantage of their transit system.
+For example, New York is a great place to take advantage of its transit system.
 The transportation can also be fun and feel like an attraction at the same time, such as the historic cable cars in San Francisco, or the talented buskers in the New York subway stations.

 It is WAY easier said than done when you’re traveling with little kids, but try to pack only the essentials.
 We try to utilize laundry services, or if we are in a pinch we will do some laundry in the hotel room.
 It is easier to bring more when you are on a road trip, but if you’re flying, the lighter the suitcases, the better.

 Take a minute to stop into a Visitors’ Centre for a map of the city, but do not forget to grab some of those brochures.
 You can find some great coupons inside and the employees can give great invaluable advice; after all, they live there!